Glass Animals

-Glass Animals are an English indie rock band formed in Oxford in 2010.
-Founded and led by singer, songwriter, and producer Dave Bayley, the group also features his childhood friends Joe Seaward, Ed Irwin-Singer and Drew MacFarlane.
-Bayley wrote and produced all three Glass Animals albums.
-Bayley spent his childhood in Massachusetts and Texas before relocating to Oxford, where he met the other band members at school.
-Their first album, Zaba (2014), spawned the single "Gooey", which was eventually certified platinum in the United States.
-Their second full album, How to Be a Human Being, received positive reviews and won in two categories at the 2018 MPG Awards for UK Album of the Year and Self Producing Artist of the Year, as well as a spot on the Mercury Prize shortlist.
+Glass Animals are a British indie rock band formed in Oxford, England in 2010.
+The band's line-up consists of Dave Bayley (vocals, guitar, keyboards, drums, songwriting), Drew MacFarlane (guitar, keyboards, backing vocals), Edmund Irwin-Singer (bass, keyboards, backing vocals), and Joe Seaward (drums).

+Their first album, Zaba (2014), spawned the single "Gooey", which was eventually certified platinum in the U.S. Their second full album, How to Be a Human Being, received positive reviews and won in two categories at the 2018 MPG Awards for UK Album of the Year and Self Producing Artist of the Year, as well as a spot on the Mercury Prize shortlist.
 The third, Dreamland, peaked at number two on the UK Albums Chart and number seven on the US Billboard 200.

-The band is best known for their biggest hit single "Heat Waves", which went viral on social media platform TikTok.
+The band is best known for their biggest hit single "Heat Waves", which went viral on TikTok.
 It reached number one in Australia in February 2021 and was voted number one on the Triple J Hottest 100 of 2020.
-The song surpassed two billion streams on Spotify by September 2022, and eventually reached number one on the US Billboard Hot 100 and number five on the UK Singles Chart.
-At the 2022 Brit Awards, the band were nominated for two Brit Awards (Best British Rock Act and "Heat Waves" for Best British Single).
+The song surpassed two billion streams on Spotify by September 2022, and eventually reached number one on the U.S. Billboard Hot 100 and number five on the UK Singles Chart.
+At the 2022 Brit Awards, the band were nominated for two Brit Awards (Best British Alternative/Rock Act and "Heat Waves" for Best British Single).
 They received their first Grammy nomination in the Best New Artist category at the 2022 Grammy Awards.

 History

-All four member of the band are British and met at St Edward's School, Oxford.
-Bayley was raised in the US where his father worked, and returned to the UK when he was aged 13.
-On arrival at St Edwards, where he had a music scholarship, he was introduced to MacFarlane who had also grown up in the US, and who in turn introduced him to Irwin-Singer and Seaward.